 They often speak to classes and in assembly about what bullying is and what children can do if they are being bullied; they even made their own leaflet for the children.

-The anti-bullying crew work very hard to ensure that everyone is happy.
+They work very hard to ensure that everyone is happy.

 Sycamore Class love having the responsibility of being worship leaders.